AmmaarShareef/Clash-Royale-Bot/README.md

 # Clash-Royale-Bot

 Not really a full fledged bot, a simple helper that displays opponent elixir and possible cards in hand, which is not displayed usually.

-Restrictions:
+Constraints:

-- Only train 10 classes as of now.
+- Only train 8 classes as of now.
 - User's deck can't contain any duplicates from opponents to avoid any disruption.
+- Distinct and specific cards